 We focus on advocacy to make it easier and more equitable to save energy and install renewable energy.
 Today many policies and laws block the deployment of sustainable energy in Alabama.
 We think that’s wrong.
 And we are working to change it.
 People have a right to make improvements to their property and should have a choice about where their energy comes from.

 We focus on policies that build Alabama up, step by step, to achieve a future of sustainable energy for all.
 No matter where in Alabama you live.
-Read more about our policy stance.
+Read more about our policy stances.

 Energy Alabama advocates for: